 Think Legacy Program participants at the North Central Unit in Calico Rock took part in a graduation ceremony in February led by Warden Stephen Williams and Cpl.
 Onnafay Downard, the Think Legacy Coordinator for the unit.
 Special guests on hand for the event were ADC Director Wendy Kelley and Deputy Director Dexter Payne.
 A total of ten inmates graduated from the program, five of which completed the program’s Victim Impact curriculum.

 Cooking Matters Class at Hawkins Unit

 The Arkansas Hunger Relief Alliance’s Cooking Matters team partnered with the Arkansas Department of Correction’s (ADC) Wrightsville Hawkins Center to pilot a program introducing nutrition education to the female inmates housed there who would be completing their sentences soon.
-The initial six-week pilot course graduated twelve -women from the Cooking Matters class, held as part of the prison’s Think Legacy re-entry pro-gram.
-Think Legacy is an evidenced-based program developed by the ADC designed to increase the potential for successful reintegration of participating inmates into the community.
+The initial six-week pilot course graduated twelve women from the Cooking Matters class, held as part of the prison’s Think Legacy re-entry program.
+Think Legacy is an evidence-based program developed by the ADC designed to increase the potential for successful reintegration of participating inmates into the community.

 "White River Current" feature Think Legacy Graduation